The Great Wildebeest Migration

 Serengeti Wildebeest Migration in April, May and June

-Gradually they spread west across these plains, then around April, they started their great migration north.
-Around April the wildebeest herds begin to drift northwest toward the fresher grass of the central Serengeti, drawing with them thousands of zebra and smaller groups of antelope.
+Gradually, they spread west across these plains, and then around April, they started their great migration north.
+Around April, the wildebeest herds begin to drift northwest toward the fresher grass of the central Serengeti, drawing with them thousands of zebra and smaller groups of antelope.

 By May, columns of wildebeest stretch for several kilometers as the animals start to congregate by the Moru Kopjes.
 Mating season begins toward the end of May and male wildebeest battle head-to-head.
 Throughout ‘the rut,’ the journey continues at leisure with the wildebeest, zebra, and gazelle grazing as they go along.